 The Company is exposed to the risk of failure of the counterparties to its derivative contracts.
 Significant judgment is applied by the Company when evaluating the fair value implications.
 The Company regularly reviews the creditworthiness of its major counterparties and monitors its exposure to concentrations.
 On December 31, 2022, the Company believes its risk of counterparty default is mitigated as a result of such evaluation and the short-term duration of these arrangements.

 Foreign Currency Exchange Rate Management

 The Company utilizes foreign currency forward contracts to manage the effect of foreign currency exchange fluctuations on its sale and purchase transactions.
 These contracts generally have maturities of less than one week.

-Unrealized losses on foreign exchange derivative instruments related to open trades are shown on the face of the condensed consolidated statements of income totaled $224,000 and $97,000 for the three months ended September 30, 2021 and 2020, respectively.
+Unrealized gains on foreign exchange derivative instruments related to open trades are shown on the face of the condensed consolidated statements of income and totaled $0.001 million and $0.23 million for the three months ended December 31, 2022 and 2021, respectively.
+Unrealized gains on foreign exchange derivative instruments related to open trades are shown on the face of the condensed consolidated statements of income and totaled $0.22 million and $0.01 million for the six months ended December 31, 2022 and 2021, respectively.
 The market values (fair values) of the Company’s foreign exchange forward contracts and the net open sale and purchase commitment transactions, denominated in foreign currencies, outstanding are as follows:

 The entire disclosure for derivative instruments and hedging activities including, but not limited to, risk management strategies, non-hedging derivative instruments, assets, liabilities, revenue and expenses, and methodologies and assumptions used in determining the amounts.